tonyleelyy/OpenCore-Hackintosh-Dell-G3-3579/README.md

 > I will try to update this project as fast as possible, which means it will be adapted to the latest version of OpenCore and macOS

 ## Update
+- 2020-04-11:

+  Updated to MacOS 10.15.4 19E287.
+Changed OpenCore to offical release 0.5.7 ver. and fix the structure of Config.plist.

+  Updated Lilu, VirtualSMC, AppleALC, WhateverGreen, SMCBatteryManager, NVMeFix.

+  Customized and updated IntelBluetoothFirmware, now the size is much smaller.
+Updated IntelBluetoothInjector.

 - 2020-03-31: Deleted SSDT-USBX and added USBPower.kext.

 - 2020-03-28: I found that the Caps Lock light work perfectly after the lastest update!

 ## To-Do